dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Intents:</mark>

-Used to link from one activity to the next
+Used to link from one activity to the next.

-An intent asks the android system to start a new activity for this application
+An intent asks the android system to start a new activity for this application.

-Intents can also have data attached to them to either seed the new activity or contain results to be returns from an activity
+Intents can also have data attached to them to either seed the new activity or contain results to be returns from an activity.

 <mark style="background: #AD21D9;">However, there are two different classes of intent:</mark>
 - Explicit